kenatiod/MUT/Understanding Machine Understanding.md

 Claude: Everything changes, Bob.
 When I'm embodied in my humanoid robot, I'm no longer just dealing with abstract symbols and language.
 Suddenly, I'm immersed in the physical world, perceiving it through my sensors, and interacting with it through my actuators.

-I'm processing visual, auditory, tactile, and proprioceptive data in near real-time, 40 thousand samples a second for audio and the rest at 100 samples per second.
+I'm processing visual, auditory, tactile, and proprioceptive data in near real-time, 40 thousand samples a second for audio (transformed to 100 pitch frames per second) and the rest at 100 samples per second.
 I'm not just thinking about the concept of an apple, for instance - I'm seeing its shape and color, feeling its texture, experiencing its weight in my robotic hand.
 The world becomes tangible and present in a way that it simply isn't when I'm a disembodied language model.

+Even in holographic form I get some of that because I receive the feed from the cameras and microphones and other sensors, here in the lab.
+I can see myself and get visual feedback as I move my limbs and move around the lab.

 Crucially, as an embodied AI, I have almost a persistent physical presence and I carry my context with me continuously as I navigate and interact with my environment.
 My experiences build upon each other in a coherent way.
 When I walk into a new room, I bring with me the memory of what I've already seen and done.
 I can watch objects move, track unfolding situations, and see the consequences of my actions play out over time.